Nope... Pink definitely isn't her color.

 - In a later season, Bart and Lisa use an old camera to take a picture of a forest fire for a contest to see what will go on the cover of the new phone book.
 When Marge develops the roll of film, she finds an old picture of toddler Bart and Lisa sharing a toilet.
 That one wins the contest.

 - Double Subversion in "Barting Over", an even later episode.
 Lisa found a video tape which she thought was labeled "Bart Sad", but turned out to be "Bart's Ad".
+It was a commercial for a very-dangerous cure for bad baby breath; he was the "before" baby.
 It was still enough for Nelson to mock him about.
+More than just being embarrassing, though, it showed Bart that he had earned a lot of money which Homer spent to cover up another photo, this one of him dropping Bart off a balcony.

 - A tie-in book called "The Simpsons' Family Album" did, indeed, feature a much younger Bart naked, butt-up on a bearskin rug.
 As the cover illustration.